-We arrived at the Giant’s Causeway at dusk.
+We arrived at the Giant’s Causeway at dusk in early August.
 We parked in the car park and walked the blue trail directly down to the causeway.
 The sun was setting so we did not have enough time to hike the red trail.

 The four of us spent an hour on Giant’s Causeway, enthralled with this place.
 There were a few other groups of visitors, but for the most part, the Giant’s Causeway was relatively empty.
 To be here at sunset was awesome.
 Even Kara could not stop taking photos!